Verification of Commercial Agriculture

 "Farm Employee" does not include the owner or lessee of a particular property or a person engaged in construction, alteration, painting, or repair of a structure, logging, and land surveying.

 "Farm Employee" may include a person engaged in brush or

-Establishing Farm Worker Housing involves several County Departments.
-Department of Agriculture, Weights and Measures provides verification of agricultural operation.
-Department of Planning and Developement Services provides the building permit.
-Department of Housing and Community Development provides the housing agreement (if fee waiver is requested).
-Any associated permits or approvals that might normally be required for the construction of a dwelling or placement of a single family dwelling or mobile home (i.e., grading, drainage, fire, water, etc.).
+Establishing Farm Worker Housing involves several County departments.
+The Department of Agriculture/Weights & Measures provides verification of agricultural operation.
+The Department of Planning and Development Services provides the building permit.
+The Department of Housing and Community Development provides the housing agreement (if fee waiver is requested).
+Any associated permits or approvals that might normally be required for the construction of a dwelling or placement of a single-family dwelling or mobile home (i.e., grading, drainage, fire, water, etc.).

 Department of Environmental Health (5500 Overland Ave., San

-Contact Environmental Health at 858-565-5173, to discuss proposed method of sewage disposal.
-If project will not be connected to sewer, a subsurface system may be required.
+Contact Environmental Health at (858) 565-5173 to discuss proposed method of sewage disposal.
+If the project will not be connected to sewer, a subsurface system may be required.

 Download a Farmworker Housing information packet with application procedures here.